Classiq/classiq-library/community/QClass_2024/HW1/index.md

 5. Place your solutions in the `HW1` folder.
 6. Use the command line to `add`, `commit`, and `push` those changes to the remote (your fork of the `classiq-library`).
 7. Navigate to your GitHub repository `classiq-library` and create a new Pull Request to merge the changes from your fork to the original repository (`Classiq/classiq-library`).
-8. After you are done, please let us know by submitting the form here: [Typfeorm](https://fvrn0h72gwo.typeform.com/to/dKvnZuk6)
+8. After you are done, please let us know by submitting the form here: [Typfeorm HW1](https://fvrn0h72gwo.typeform.com/to/dKvnZuk6)

 **Please ensure you follow these steps carefully to properly submit your assignment!**